Home Compare EDPR.LS vs MSTR

 EDP Renewables vs Strategy: Which Stock Looks Stronger in 2026?

-Strategy holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Strategy holds the cleaner structural position, with the lead spread across valuation and growth.
+EDP Renewables, still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, EDP Renewables, carries the stronger setup — intact trend against Strategy's broken trend.
 That leaves a split case: the structural lead stays with Strategy, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (EDPR.LS: STOXX 600, MSTR: Russell 1000).
+Peer scores are normalised within each company's primary universe (EDPR.LS: STOXX 600, MSTR: Nasdaq 100).

-The clearest score difference appears in growth.
-The overall score gap is 13 points in favour of Strategy Inc.
+The lead is spread across valuation and growth, rather than sitting in one isolated gap.
+The overall score gap is 24 points in favour of Strategy Inc.

 Trajectory Similarity